DjSteker/ChatbotTextProcessing/README.md

   ```

 ## 6. Artifficial intelligence output post-processing (Uses HTTP requests):
-A string will be received from the AI module as the bot's response to the user-supplied input.
+[TODO] A string will be received from the AI module as the bot's response to the user-supplied input.
 This string needs to be parsed, corrected (and annotated). [this section needs more information]